Cubs vs. Cardinals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- In 13 starts this season, Steele has lasted five or more innings 11 times, with an average of 5.6 innings per appearance.
+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his eighth consecutive quality start.

+- Stroman will look to finish five or more innings for the eighth start in a row.

-- In 13 appearances this season, he has finished four without allowing an earned run.
+- He has made 16 appearances and finished six of them without allowing an earned run.

 |Opponent